zyedidia/micro/runtime/help/help.md

 Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

-If you want to see all the keybindings press CtrlE and type `help keybindings`.
+For a list of the default keybindings press CtrlE and type `help defaultkeys`.
+For more information on keybindings see `> help keybindings`.

 See the next section for more information about documentation and help.

 ## Quick-start